Blagoja95/Blagoja95/README.md

   Projects that I'm proud of:
   </h2>

+   - [IMAGE GALLERY w/ PIXABAYAPI](https://github.com/Blagoja95/image-galery-pixabayAPI-tailwind-react) is front end application that allows its user to search the enormous amount of images.
+The user can search any image by typing in a desired keyword like 'cats' or 'cars' and the get a list of images present that to the user as a card with image and data about that image.
+Filter those search results by selecting the type of image like photos, vectors and illustrations.

   - [RECIPE APP](https://github.com/Blagoja95/recipe-app-demo)  allows its user to search over a million of different recipes.
 Add new recipes, filter recipes by keyword like ingredient or find specific recipe with a search bar.
 A user also has the option of creating their own recipe.
 This application is made with the MVC design pattern.

   - [TO DO APP](https://github.com/Blagoja95/todo-app) that store locally user's todos and layout theme preference.
 Made with the MVC design pattern.

 - [Automatic garden watering system](https://github.com/Blagoja95/automatic-garden-watering-sys-aurdion) that helps me water my garden every day trough summer.
 Made first version in 2020 and used it ever since.